IntentSoftware/docs/articles/how-to-guides/use-stereotypes/use-stereotypes.md

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/stereotype-definition.mp4"></video></p>

 >[!NOTE]
->Make sure to Run the Software Factory as this will generate a `ClassModelExtensions` class that provides a convenient way to access your Stereotype from within your Template code.
+>Make sure to Run the Software Factory Execution as this will generate a `ClassModelExtensions` class that provides a convenient way to access your Stereotype from within your Template code.
 >
 >![Software Factory Run](images/software-factory-execution-staging.png)